gooddata/gooddata-ui-sdk/libs/sdk-code-schemas/api/sdk-code-schemas.api.md

     include?: (string | number | boolean)[];
 }

+// Warning: (ae-missing-release-tag) "StringParameterConstraints" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface StringParameterConstraints {
+    allowedValues?: [ParameterAllowedValue, ...ParameterAllowedValue[]];
+    maxLength?: number;
+    minLength?: number;
+}

+// Warning: (ae-missing-release-tag) "StringParameterDefinition" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+interface StringParameterDefinition {
+    // (undocumented)
+    constraints?: StringParameterConstraints;
+    defaultValue: string;
+    // (undocumented)
+    type: "STRING";
+}

 // Warning: (ae-missing-release-tag) "StructuredField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)